gunharth/britannicus-stone/content/collections/pages/home.md

 slideshow: 7a2a8eae-3e3a-4d48-b4ba-6ecc9e966b66
 content_builder:
   -
-    copy: 'Britannicus Stone is the world’s leading provider of British stones and marbles.
-It sources only the very best carboniferous limestones from the depths of the beautiful British landscape, and then expertly hones or polishes them to create timeless and unique pieces of stone or marble ready to adorn interiors or to create special objects of matchless splendour.'
+    copy: 'Britannicus Stone is the world’s leading provider of British stones and marble.
+We source only the best carboniferous limestones from the depths of the beautiful British landscape, and then expertly hone or polish them to create timeless and unique pieces ready to adorn interiors or create special objects of matchless splendour.'
     orientation: left
     type: copy
     enabled: true